 (3) In default of agreement between the parties concerned, the holder of the permit, or of the license or lease may make application to the warden in the prescribed manner to fix the amount of compensation to be paid, and the decision of the warden shall be final and binding on the parties concerned.

-[Section 20 amended by No. 8 of 1940 s.
+[Section 20 amended: No. 8 of 1940 s.
 7.]

 21. Power to agree as to amount of compensation